 The following is the approved normal course of study for students pursuing the Bachelor of Music Performance (MusB).
 In all cases a student's particular program should be determined in consultation with his or her academic advisor.
+Students must earn a C or higher in all music courses.

 One Music Theory elective chosen from: